|The Master (Tom Neyman) in the newly restored Manos: The Hands of Fate.|

 All of which seems to stem somehow from the kernels of craziness rattling about in the dissociative frames of the film itself.
 Almost nothing about Manos makes sense.
 The character of Torgo, with his lolling head, drooping eyelids, palsied hands, and bulbous kneecaps, is odd beyond reckoning.
 (John Reynolds is supposed to have been on acid during the filming, and he shot himself to death shortly after.)
 The “eclectic” soundtrack combines piano glissandi, bossa nova beats bending into contemplative jazz duets, and even, over a sudden cut to necking teenagers, rockabilly. (“Come on and do a thing with me,” drools the tenth-rate Elvis, doing for seduction what Donald Trump does for statesmanship.)
 The film is misogynist in the exploitation manner, with its useless wife, its daughter whose dubbed falsetto makes the skin crawl, and its endless shots of the Master’s jealous wives catfighting in the dust while protecting their hair and eyeshadow.
 (This is offset somewhat by Warren’s no doubt inadvertent portrayal of the husband as an incompetent blowhard, his every lurching show of masculinity taking the family a step closer to doom, and by the ponderous pomposity of the Master himself: “Silence!” he commands, though no one is talking.)
 Then there are the details which in some other context would be called grace notes but in Manos simply appear as elements of a joke the film doesn’t know it’s telling—e.g., the opening pan across an expanse of yellow desert that resolves on a receptacle stenciled with the words “Deposit waste.”

 For the most part you simply stare at Manos, either going slowly insane from the absence of rational development and recognizable behavior, or deciding to surrender and submit to its plodding absurdity.
-One thing it shares with cult horror movies like Night of the Living Dead and The Texas Chainsaw Massacre, albeit on a much lower level of artistry, is the virtue of its vacuum.
+One thing it shares with later cult horror movies like Night of the Living Dead (1968) and The Texas Chainsaw Massacre (1974), albeit on a much lower level of artistry, is the virtue of its vacuum.
 Locked in a finite location with a small cast and desperately limited means, it’s able to submerge you not just in the penury of its production but in some parallel dimension where normal rules don’t apply.
-In horror terms, this always amounts to a descent into reasonlessness, a dark world of amoral dangers from which you reemerge into the blessed overland of light and logic, where two and two still make four.
 There’s something in the way Manos moves that simply wouldn’t have survived had Hal Warren had more money and a modicum of talent.
-It’s found in everything from the moths that buzz around the Master’s porchlights to the incessant wobbling of the camera—not the slick, faux-documentary frame-float of classy TV, but the unsteady hand of a real person without a tripod.
+It’s found in everything from the moths that buzz around the Master’s porchlights to the incessant wobbling of the camera—not the slick, faux-documentary frame-float of classy TV, but the unsteady hand of a real person who can’t afford a tripod.
 The story goes that the footage was edited on the fly, in just four hours and under the influence of alcohol, at an El Paso TV-news station.
-Nothing could be easier to believe, because the pieces that in other movies fit together to make readable film language are here not merely detached but alienated from each other.
+Nothing could be easier to believe, because the pieces that in other movies fit together to make readable film language are here not merely detached but are alienated from each other.
 Instead of looking at the person talking, we might be staring at the back of his or her head, and the pacing is typified by unconscionable lags between action and reaction.
 The infatuated Torgo fingers the wife’s hair in a masturbatory daze, and it takes her five seconds or more—an eternity of fingering—to give the little man-goat the slap he deserves.
-The dubbing, meanwhile, is so asynchronous as to make a chop-socky movie jealous.
+And the dubbing is so asynchronous as to make a chop-socky movie jealous.

 These are all signals of poverty and ineptitude, perhaps even of drunkenness and druggedness.
 But every artwork is autonomous once it leaves its maker’s control and enters the hands of fate: it is what it is, regardless of how it came to be that way.
 Though I can’t overstate how poor Manos is, I want to give it its stubborn due.
-Its virtues are all of absence (of polish, professionalism, conventional meaning, artistic merit), and that very absence clears a void in which something else lives—a starved and straining something, but a something that makes the movie not a complete waste of 74 minutes.
-That may not be much more than the viewer’s own propensity to find diversion in the phenomenon of stupefaction, but that’s a decent description of the cult sensibility right there—and surely anyone who loves art, in any form, for any reason, has a cultist lurking somewhere inside.
+Its virtues are all of absence (of polish and professionalism, of conventional meaning and merit), and that very absence clears a void in which something else lives—a starved and straining something, but a something that makes the movie not a complete waste of 74 minutes.
+That something may not be much more than the viewer’s own propensity to find diversion in the phenomenon of stupefaction.
+But that’s a decent description of the cult sensibility right there—and surely anyone who loves art, in any form, for any reason, has a cultist lurking somewhere inside.